pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 - label - backup label
 - status - default to valid
 - backupPrior - label of prior backup if any
-- totalFile - total number of files in the repository for this backup that will be processed.
-It will be decremented for any file skipped because it was already verified in a prior backup.
+- totalFileVerify - total number of files in the manifest for this backup that will be verified.
+For INCR or DIFF backups, not all of these files will be processed but all will attempt to be verified.
 - pgId - db-id of the database that was backed up - used for building the archiveId for checking the WAL
 - pgVersion - PG version of the database that was backed up - used for building the archiveId for checking the WAL
 - pgSystemId - systemId of the database that was backed up **// CSHANG DO WE NEED THIS???**